ipepe-oss/printa-kube-3/README.md

 ### Belt centering
 Centering the belt is common issue on 3D printers but also on many other belt driven machines.
 To mitigate this issue, there are 2 mitigations:
 1. Driven pulley has very flexible mounting to allow for alignment and tensioning.
 Tensioning is also done by springs and motors.
 2. Idler pulley has increasing diameter to allow for belt centering.
 I initially decided that outside diameter should be bigger then inside of belt.
-But this video suggests otherwise: <https://www.youtube.com/watch?v=-iJWfGVrU74>.
+But this video suggests otherwise: <https://www.youtube.com/watch?v=-iJWfGVrU74> or <https://www.youtube.com/watch?v=TNuzi-jMXoY>.
 I will need to revisit this decision.

 ## Handoff
 On beginning of December 2023 I decided to hand off the project to someone else.
 I will still be available for questions and I will still be consulting on the project but I will not be the main person working on it. - ipepe